 2. When the child(ren) is receiving monthly Social Security (SS) benefits from the noncustodial parent's (NCP) claim, either disability or retirement, the benefit is offset from current child support per 43 O.S. § 118B(G), and the remainder is offset against any cash medical support.

-3. If the NCP or minor child is disabled and either is receiving monthly Supplemental Security Income (SSI), OCSS excludes SSI from either parent's gross income per 43 O.S. § 118(E)(2)(b).
+3. (a) When a parent or minor child is disabled and receiving monthly Supplemental Security Income (SSI), CSS excludes SSI from either parent's gross income per 43 O.S. § 118(E)(2)(b).

-4. OCSS staff consults with their district office OCSS state's attorneys for a legal interpretation when the amount of the monthly child support obligation in the body of an order conflicts with the amount in the child support computation form.
+5. CSS staff consults with their district office CSS state's attorneys for a legal interpretation when the amount of the monthly child support obligation in the body of an order conflicts with the amount in the child support computation form.

-5. OCSS staff computes the child support obligation on the basis of actual monthly gross income for a NCP or a custodial person (CP) who is permanently physically or mentally incapacitated per 43 O.S. § 118(E)(4)(c).
-The documentation required to determine if a NCP or a CP is permanently physically or mentally incapacitated includes a Social Security Administration award letter or a physician's statement affirming the:
+6. CSS staff computes the child support obligation on the basis of actual monthly gross income for an NCP or a CP who is permanently physically or mentally incapacitated per 43 O.S. § 118(E)(4)(c).
+The documentation required to determine if the NCP or CP is permanently physically or mentally incapacitated, includes a Social Security Administration award letter or a physician's statement affirming the:

 (1) person is unable to do the work they did before and cannot adjust to other work because of a medical condition; and